kennedyvnak/unity-metroidvania/README.md

 ## Introduction

-Metroidvania is a metroidvania (lol) game engine written in C# for Unity.
+Unity Metroidvania is a metroidvania game written in C# using the Unity Engine.

-It is a 100% free and open source unity project with the goal of demonstrating how a complete game structures asset folders, connects systems, handles editor tools and much more.
+Straightforward.

 ![ThePaleMoonlightSample](/Docs/ReadmeImages/ThePaleMoonlightSample.png)